-The Health Equity Capacity Building grants will support organizations doing current work and/or looking to build additional capacity for future work to address persistent health disparities and inequities.
-The scope of available funding aligns with the following CDC grant goals:
+The Health Equity Capacity Building grants awarded through this program are supporting organizations doing current work and/or looking to build additional capacity for future work to address persistent health disparities and inequities.
+The scope of funding aligns with the following CDC grant goals:

 Build community capacity to reach disproportionately affected populations with effective culturally and linguistically tailored programs and practices

 Build and implement partnerships to align public health, healthcare, housing, transportation, and social service actions to decrease risk for COVID-19

 Build community capacity with partners (e.g., community health workers, churches, transportation providers, social workers) to reach disproportionately affected populations with effective culturally and linguistically tailored programs and practices for testing, contact tracing, isolating, vaccination, and healthcare strategies

 Establish collaborations to disseminate scientifically accurate, culturally, and linguistically responsive information and facilitate access to health-related services

 If you are an organization looking for funding for a health equity-related activity, please visit the available grants page.
 New and varied grant opportunities at the Community Foundation open throughout the year, and the grants team is available to respond to questions related to these programs.
 You may reach a member of the grants and community impact team at firstname.lastname@example.org.

 If you have questions about the ongoing implementation of the Vermont Department of Health grant and the Vermont Community Foundation partnership, please contact Al Belluche at email@example.com or 802-388-3355 ext.
 247.